xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/enumvaluedatamodel.md

 </td><td>

-Constructs a new instance of the `EnumValueDataModel` class
+Creates a new enumeration value data model from XML.

 </td></tr>